Bolsonaro recognizes the inflation problem again and praises the farmer’s effort – ISTOÉ DINHEIRO

-Brasília, 18 – The President of the Republic, Jair Bolsonaro, stated that the efforts of Brazilian farmers avoided food shortages during the pandemic and recognized the increase in inflation once again.
+The President of the Republic, Jair Bolsonaro, stated that the efforts of Brazilian farmers avoided food shortages during the pandemic and recognized the increase in inflation again.
 “Do we have inflation problems?
 We have.
 But, if the farmer hadn’t worked, we would have shortages, which is much worse,” he said at a ceremony for the delivery of rural property titles in Marabá, Pará.

 He received honors granted by municipal councils in the region and renewed attacks on the Landless Workers Movement (MST), responsible, in his view, for “nefarious acts” that threaten the right to property.
 “Man can only produce if he has security in what he works for.
 And these titles distributed here today are your right.”